The Lady with Worms Crawling Out of Her Skin – An Unusual Case

 The lady from Las Vegas didn’t know which of these blasting techniques she was actually doing, but she thought probably she had been cleaning, mainly because that’s what they called it.
 She didn’t put the sand in the blasting media holder, one of the mechanics put it in.
 She didn’t know if it was glass bead blasting media, they just called it sand.
 But she does recall them saying they don’t use real sand because it could be dangerous.
 Dr. Darko asked her to get details from the shop before their next visit.

 The Worm Mystery is Solved

 The people at the shop wouldn’t talk with her because they thought she was trouble and might sue them.
-In trying to find something out, though, there was a new young guy working in the shop.
+In trying to find something out, though, she saw a new young guy working in the shop.
 She offered to buy him a drink if he’d talk to her about how the blasting really worked.
-He said they do glass bead blasting with a fairly large size glass bead media.
-He added that the shop people are wary because some of their older blasting cabinets were leaky and had old, cracked gloves.
+He told her over a beer that they do glass bead blasting with a fairly large size glass bead media.
+He added that the shop owners are wary because some of their older blasting cabinets were leaky and had old, cracked gloves.
 People were getting hurt from the old boxes so they had to get rid of all of them.
 They bought all new cabinets.
-They didn’t want old employees coming around and causing trouble, like maybe, a lady with worms coming out of her skin.
+They didn’t want old employees coming around asking question and maybe causing trouble, like, for example, our lady with worms coming out of her skin.

 The Worms Go In, The Worms Go Out

 The truth began to dawn on the lady with worms coming out of her skin.
 And happily, before her next visit with Dr. Darko, another worm came out.
 Realizing now that it might not be a worm after all but just a glass bead, she looked at it carefully rather than fearfully brushing it quickly away.
 She picked it up and put it in a bottle to show Dr. Darko.
 It was a clear little glass bead but not smooth and round.
 It was irregularly shaped, like a funny little twist.
 No wonder she thought it was a worm!